Available interactions

 call.

-If you want to inspect the values that a scale uses, you can use the
+Finally, if you want to inspect the values that a scale uses to

 get_scale